dell-research-harvard/DPR/README.md

 ```

 For example, If your generated embeddings fpr two passages set as ~/myproject/embeddings_passages1/wiki_passages_* and ~/myproject/embeddings_passages2/wiki_passages_* files and want to evaluate on NQ dataset:

+One should specify the dataset to use by providing qa_dataset parameter in order to use one of them during evaluation.
+For example, if you want to run the retriever on NQ test set, set qa_dataset=nq_test as a command line parameter.

 ```bash
 python dense_retriever.py \